Pinckley Prizes for Crime Fiction

 2016 Pinckley Prizes

 Sara Paretsky and Christine Carbo are the recipients of the 2016 Pinckley Prizes for Crime Fiction, named to honor the memory of Diana Pinckley, longtime crime fiction columnist for The New Orleans Times-Picayune.
-The prizes will be presented September 17, 2016.
-The presentation will take place at the Louisiana Humanities Center at 6 p.m.
+The prizes were presented September 17, 2016 at the Louisiana Humanities Center.
 The Prizes are sponsored by the Women’s National Book Association of New Orleans, of which Diana Pinckley was a founding member.

 Bestselling author Sara Paretsky is the winner of the Pinckley Prize for Distinguished Body of Work.
 The author of 24 books, many featuring her signature character V.I.
 Warshawski, Paretsky founded Sisters In Crime, a worldwide organization to support women crime writers.
 Paretsky also has a storied career as a passionate advocate for social justice and literacy.
 Her memoir of political dissent is titled, Writing In the Age of Silence.
 Sara received the 2015 Paul Engle Prize, recognizing both her body of work and her work for social justice, The Washington Post named Brush Back, Sara’s most recent novel, one of 2015’s top five thrillers.